sparkbox/standard/design/design-foundry_image_guidelines.md

 ### 1. **Keep things simple.**

 Don’t try too hard to explain what the article is about with the image.
 The image is simply there to complement the post and provide a unique visual identifier.
-Latch on to a high level concept (i.e. improving performance) and run with it.
+Latch onto a high level concept (i.e. improving performance) and run with it.
 A short description of the post will be provided by the Foundry team in the FED Trello board.
 Use that to determine what concept to go with.

 ### 2. **Use the color palette for the post’s category.**

 Each post falls into one of the four Foundry categories: UX/Content, Development, Culture, and Design.
 Each category has a pre-determined color palette (shown below): a background color, two accent colors, and a gradient.
 There are two global colors that may be used: white and Sparkbox Cyan.
 As seen in the examples, Sparkbox Cyan should be used as an accent in all images.
-The Foundry Starter Illustrator file has all of the swatches and backgrounds preloaded in layers/swatch palette.
+The Foundry Starter Illustrator file has all of the swatches and backgrounds preloaded in the layers/swatch palette.

 ![](https://d2mxuefqeaa7sj.cloudfront.net/s_9EDE4747C43217AD4AEE83786B931C7D66AD1C729C8D13D539A157A9E65DAADB_1547567134564_Screen+Shot+2019-01-15+at+10.45.20+AM.png)